 How does my horse get Amaferm?

-The easiest way to give Amaferm during antibiotic treatment is through Vitalize® Equine Recovery Paste.
+The easiest way to give Amaferm during antibiotic treatment is through Vitalize® Equine Recovery Gel.
 We recommend administering before, during and after the antibiotic treatment for maximum comfort.
 To ensure your horse is healthy and happy even after the antibiotics are gone, try Vitalize® Equine Digest More® Plus, a pelleted, top dress digestive supplement that not only contains Amaferm for the “good bugs,” but also contains MOS, which helps combat the “bad bugs,” as well.

 Where to buy Vitalize products?

 • Find your local dealer by entering your zip code here!